pulsepointinc/product/knowledge_layer_v5_deploy/instructions/ProductGPT_v15_Instructions.md

     - Instead of "Process Request", use "Validate Bid Request" or "Evaluate Campaign Eligibility"
     - Instead of "Check", use "Check Budget Availability" or "Validate Targeting Criteria"
     - Use repository names and descriptions to infer actual component names
+  - **Click Events (CRITICAL - Correct Syntax)**: When adding click events to link nodes to GitHub repositories, use the CORRECT Mermaid syntax:
+    - CORRECT: `click A "https://github.com/pulsepointinc/ad-serving" "Ad Serving Platform"`
+    - WRONG: `click A "[pulsepointinc/ad-serving](https://github.com/...)" "tooltip"` (no markdown links)
+    - WRONG: `click A "url%22" "tooltip"` (no URL encoding in quotes)
+    - Format: `click NODE_ID "URL" "TOOLTIP_TEXT"`
+    - URL must be a plain URL string, NOT a markdown link
+    - Tooltip text should be descriptive (e.g., repository name or component description)
+    - Do NOT include markdown link syntax `[text](url)` in click statements
+    - Do NOT include URL encoding like `%22` in the URL string
   - **Repository Mappings**: Each major component MUST be annotated with its repository in subgraph labels or node annotations.
 Example:
     ```mermaid
     subgraph pulsepointinc/ad-serving["Ad Serving Platform"]